 A few months before each primary election, in states that conduct closed primaries, articles begin to appear claiming that independents can vote in the upcoming major party primaries.
 Voters only need to submit a form requesting a partisan ballot, or in some cases, simply choose a partisan ballot on election day.
 These are often claimed to be “hybrid”, “semi-open” or “semi-closed” primaries.
 In one case, the author actually claims the primary is “open”.
 The posts excerpted below are great examples:

-The best way to explain the hybrid primary is by examining the ballots that voters may choose to use.
+The best way to explain how this all works is by examining the ballots that voters may choose to use.
 Shown below are “mock” ballots for the 2016 U.S. Presidential Primary.
 These are representations of actual ballots received by Oregon voters in May of 2016.
 (Note: Oregon had 3 major parties in 2016, but the third party had no presidential candidate.)

 A closed primary is a private election, limited to affiliated party members, who must declare their party affiliation in order to participate.
 All unaffiliated voters are excluded.
 All unaffiliated candidates are excluded.